bitcoinguardian/GASPv1-draft/README.md

 # Guardian Signal Tools

-Command-line tools for creating and managing Guardian Address signals for the Guardian Address BIP implementation.
+Command line tools for creating and managing Guardian Address signals for the Guardian Address BIP implementation.

+A wallet implementation of this draft implementing the protocol exists at https://github.com/bitcoinguardian/electrum

 ## Overview